The team relies on the kind donations of the public as well as the support of companies and organisations. Want to help?

 become a member

 The team recruits new members annually, with a 12 month training programme beginning in September.
-If you’re fit and well, able to navigate in remote environments and in all weathers, are able to look after yourself in the outdoors, have a First Aid certificate, a car and some flexibility then you could be the right person to join our team.
+If you’re over 18, fit and well, a confident navigator in remote environments and in all weathers, are able to look after yourself in the outdoors for long periods of time, have a First Aid qualification, a car and some flexibility then you could be the right person to join our team.

 We’d love to hear from people who are willing to contribute and are willing to fully commit to training and call outs, like being part of a team but can use their initiative and don’t mind the idea of being disturbed when a callout comes in.
-This often means giving up time that you would otherwise spend doing fun activities purely for your own enjoyment.
+This often means giving up time that you would otherwise spend doing fun activities or giving up time with your friends and family.